raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Signaling message.
 If this capability becomes necessary in the future a Session Signaling modifier TLV needs to be defined to perform this function.

+Note however that, while Session Signaling *messages* cannot include EDNS(0) or TSIG records, a Session Signaling *session* is typically used to carry a whole series of DNS messages of different kinds, including Session Signaling messages, and other DNS message types like Query {{!RFC1034}}{{!RFC1035}} and Update {{!RFC2136}}, and those messages can carry EDNS(0) and TSIG records.
+This specification explicitly prohibits use of the EDNS(0) TCP Keepalive Option {{!RFC7828}}
+in messages sent on a Session Signaling session (because it duplicates the functionality provided by the Session Signaling Idle Timeout TLV), but messages may contain other EDNS(0) options where appropriate.

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+